jjnurminen/hpimon/README.md

 ## Initial configuration

 Run `hpimon.py`.
 On the first run, it will create a new configuration file and abort.
 Edit the configuration file (`~/.hpimon.cfg`).
 Edit `SERVER_PATH` so that points to the `neuromag2ft` binary.
+By default, hpimon manages starting and stopping the realtime server by itself.

 ## Running

-hpimon (actually the realtime server) needs to be started before you start acquiring data.
-By default, hpimon manages starting and stopping the realtime server by itself.
+hpimon (actually the realtime server) needs to be started before you start acquiring data (before you press 'GO' on the acquisition control panel).

+## Interpreting the output

-## Warning about server shutdown
+## Warning about shutting dowm the realtime server

 It is necessary to cleanly shut down `neuromag2ft` (Ctrl-C or SIGTERM).
-If this does not happen, the buffer settings in the data acquisition will not be restored to their default values, which can manifest as trouble with processing the subsequently recorded files (e.g. MaxFilter does not like fiff files with a non-standard buffer length).
+If this does not happen (e.g. power failure, or process terminated with SIGKILL), `neuromag2ft` will not have a chance to restore the buffer settings of the data acquisition to their original values.
+This can manifest as trouble with processing the subsequently recorded files (e.g. MaxFilter does not like fiff files with a non-standard buffer length).
 If in doubt, run `neuromag2ft` manually with the `--fixchunksize` option.
 Also, restarting the acquisition programs from the maintenance menu will always restore the settings.

 ## Configuration